7mind/blog/role-based-repositories.md

 ### Multirepo: good and bad

-Monorepo layout is always considered as a first answer to any multirepo issues because:
+Multirepo layout is always considered as a first answer to any monorepo issues because:

 1. It enforces strict isolation between independent software components,
 2. It allows people to quickly build independent components,
 3. It allows people not to interfere while working on independent projects.

-Though monorepo is a disaster:
+Though multirepo is a disaster:

 1. **Global refactorings affecting** a shared component is a real pain, even simple rename cannot be done in one click,